Chapter 52 BWV 117 Sei Lob und Ehr dem höchsten Gut

 The text of the final movement is essentially summatory—-come, dance and sing in honour of Him and all that He has so rightly done.
 There is a satisfying sense of completion about the repetition of the opening chorus music to these different words and one wonders why Bach did not do this more often.
 It may be that he felt that it would be inappropriate in a shorter work as, indeed, many of the second cycle works were.
 Of course it would have precluded the congregation joining in (if, indeed, they did) and some might see this as further evidence to suggest that C 117 was not written for liturgical purposes but for a wedding or other festive occasion.
 But whatever its original function may have been, it remains an academic point for most listeners today.

 Finally, in comparing the fantasia from C 117 with that of C 9 (chapter 58) note that although sharing the same chorale melody, the different texts and functions produce such dissimilar compositions as may appear to have virtually nothing in common.
-Such a scrutiny reveals much of Bach′s seemingly endless powers of invention, as well as his acute sensitivities to the divergent ideas and images upon which he may choose to focus from within the texts.
+Such a scrutiny reveals much of Bach′s seemingly endless powers of invention, as well as his acute sensitivities to the divergent ideas and images upon which he chooses to focus in different texts.